ashimbadrie/lara-core/README.md

 ```

 Once we have our *data model*, *data controller* and *data manager* set up we can now create our API resources to point to the CRUD logic.
-Inside the routes/api.php file, we add the following
+Inside the **routes/api.php** file, we add the following:

 ```php